Delors/LectureDoc2/renaissance/folien.en.rst

 Simple column-based Layouts
 --------------------------------------------------------

-One way to create a multi-column layout consists of a list with the class ``column-list``.
+One way to create a very simple multi-column layout consists of a list with the class ``columns``.

 .. example::

     **Default layout:**

-    .. class:: column-list
+    .. class:: columns

     - This first column.